sanyuktaadap/breast-cancer-classification/final_report.md

 > height="2.675in"}According to the plot, the models\' performances do
 > not improve as we increase the number of features from 5 to 30.
 > (Except KNN which stops increasing after 15).
 This means that just the
-> top 5 (15 for KNN) PCA features are needed to achieve the best
+> Top 5 (15 for KNN) PCA features are needed to achieve the best
 > possible performance.
 >
 > However, the best model under PCA still doesn\'t perform as well as